opiummusic/multitool/README.md

-# Detect the nfc type and can do brute force onto keypads :)
+# Detect the nfc type and can do brute force onto sensors :)